 So how do we use this knowledge to develop a system that prevents bacteria from growing?

 The food safety pillars are designed from understanding all the factors that allow bacteria to grow.
 We can now apply this knowledge as well as the understanding of how food is prepared and categorised each step that reduce the risk of food poisoning into pillars that create the foundation for safe food.

 What are the food safety pillars?

-Food storage meaning storing raw and ready-to-eat foods separately from each other.
-Separating raw foods which naturally contain bacteria from foods that shouldn’t can reduce the risk of food poisoning, especially in the fridge.
+- Food storage meaning storing raw and ready-to-eat foods separately from each other.
+Separating raw foods which naturally contain bacteria from foods that shouldn’t will reduce the risk of food poisoning, especially in the fridge.